rssh/notes/2024_12_30_dependency_injection_tf.md

 ## Environment effects.

-If we open the theme of using type-driven dependency injection in the effect systems,  maybe we should say few words about libraries like zio or kyo, which provides own implementation of dependency injection.
+If we open the theme of using type-driven dependency injection in the effect systems, maybe we should say a few words about libraries like zio or kyo, which provide their implementation of dependency injection.
-All them based on concept,  that types needed for computation are encoded in it signature (similar to our tagless-final approach).
-In theory, our approach cah simplicity interaction points with such libraries (i.e. we can assemble needed computation environmemt from providers).
+All of them are based on the concept that types needed for computation are encoded in their signature (similar to our tagless-final approach).
+In theory, our approach can simplify interaction points with such libraries (i.e., we can assemble the needed computation environment from providers).

 That’s all for today.
-Tagless final part are published as subproject in appcontext with name “appcontext-tf”, (github: https://github.com/rssh/scala-appcontext ) You can try it using  `“com.github.rssh” %%% “appcontext-tf” % “0.2.0”` as dependency.  (maybe it should be joined with core ?)
-Will be grateful about problem reports and suggestions for better names.
+The tagless final part are published as a subproject in `appcontext` with name “appcontext-tf”, (github: https://github.com/rssh/scala-appcontext ) You can try it using  `“com.github.rssh” %%% “appcontext-tf” % “0.2.0”` as dependency.  (maybe it should be joined with the core ?)
+I will be grateful for problem reports and suggestions for better names.